sib-swiss/NGS-variants-training/docs/day1/alignment_advanced.md

     - `SM`: the sample.
 All alignments that have reads coming from the same individual should have the same identifier in this field.
 For us, this would be `mother`.
     - `LB`: library identifier.
 Molecular duplicates only exist within a library.
 If a single library was sequenced on multiple lanes, it is important to track this information.
 In our case, we have sequenced only one library, so you can specify it with e.g. `lib1`.
     - `PU`: platform unit.
 This field is used to identify the sequencing lane.
 The documentation tells us we should specify it as `[FLOWCELL].[LANE].[SAMPLE BARCODE]`.
 The header of the first entry in our fastq file looks like this: `@H0164ALXX140820:2:1101:2136:40460/1`.
 Where the flowcell ID is `H0164` and the lane `2`.
 This formatting is specific to Broad Genomic Services pipelines, and not very common nowadays.
 Here the sample barcode is added to the flowcell ID, and is therefore specified as ALXX140820.
 We can therefore specify it with `H0164.2.ALXX140820`.
     - `ID`: read group id.
-If you don't have specific information on the flowcell and lane (specified with `PU`), you can use this field to specify a unique unit that is used for e.g. base quality score recalibration.
-This often a combination of a flow cell identifier and a lane.
-In our case this could be `H0164.2`
+This is a unique identifier for the read groups.
+It can be a combination of the flow cell, lane and library (sample).
+So, for example `H0164.2.mother`.
+Of course in stead of `mother` you can also use the sample barcode.

 !!!
 Note
     More modern output of an Illumina sequencer looks e.g. like this (example on [Wikipedia](https://en.wikipedia.org/wiki/FASTQ_format)):